Loading please wait

 They can be used to tell us how heavy or light something is.

-They can also be used to weigh out a given amount, such as those found in recipes.
+They can also be used to weigh out a given amount, such as is given in recipes.

 Measuring cylinders are used to measure amounts of liquids.